• Skip to main content

 7. To collaborate with colleagues in the Repositories Support Project (RSP) and UKCoRR to ensure that sector best practice is followed.

-The project is part of the Repositories: take-up and embedding strand of the JISC Information Environment 09-11 Programme.
+The project ran from February 2011 to February 2012 and was part of the Repositories: take-up and embedding strand of the JISC Information Environment 09-11 Programme.
 For further information about the project please contact the NECTAR team.